TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Introduction

+Therefore, the primary contribution of this paper is the presentation of TOP-Former, a centralized solution for the TOP that enables efficient route prediction and multi-agent coordination.
+In modern transportation networks, optimizing the movement of multiple autonomous vehicles is crucial for enhancing efficiency, reducing operational costs, and improving service quality.
+TOP-Former tackles this challenge by considering the global context of the entire fleet of agents to infer simultaneous, intelligent, and cooperative routes.
+Unlike traditional heuristics or optimization methods that struggle with scalability and real-time execution, TOP-Former utilizes a Transformer network to rapidly generate high-quality routing solutions, making it suitable for real-time applications.
+TOP-Former is trained using DRL simulations, which allow random synthetic scenario generation.
+To validate its effectiveness in intelligent transportation applications, TOP-Former is evaluated on the VDRPMDPC (Van Drone Routing Problem with Multiple Delivery Points and Cooperation) \cite{Athanasiadis2023} dataset, which is specifically designed for package delivery scenarios.

 The organization of this paper is as follows.
 First, some relevant TOP solvers from the state of the art are exposed in Section \ref{sec:sota}.
 Next, in Section \ref{sec:problem}, the TOP formulation is detailed.
-Section \ref{sec:system} is dedicated to explaining the multi-agent Transformer architecture.
+Section \ref{sec:system} is dedicated to explaining the architecture of TOP-Former.
 The results of the experiments and comparisons with other algorithms are described in Section \ref{sec:results}.
 Finally, Section \ref{sec:conclusion} contains all the conclusions extracted from this work.